mod-audio/mod-factory-user-data/README.md

 This repository contains the initial user data shipped on new devices.

-## How to contribute
+## How to use

 The script `factory-user-data` should be used to deploy/retrieve the user data to/from MOD.
 It will automatically commit, pull and push the changes.
+Note that the **deploy** command will delete all your user data.

 To use the script, execute it according the following sintax.

     factory-user-data <platform> <action>